 Do you intend to just game with your speakers?
 We believe everyone can benefit from a quality speaker solution – gamers and non-gamers alike.
 Excellent speakers reproduce music just as well as headphone monitors.
 In fact, some companies take the pain to get their products THX certified.
 Others continue to offer decades old designs because of the customer feedback they get.
 The fact is, speakers have been around much before gaming even became a mainstay of our society.

 If you plan on getting a quality speaker and intend to use it for gaming alongside other stuff, we advise investing in a good sound card that can handle 5.1 and 7.1 surround sound.
 Often, people purchase a high-quality speaker or headphone and feel cheated by the quality without realizing it is the sound card that is at fault.
 High powered speakers need a lot of input power for their drivers.
 The built-in sound card of a motherboard usually isn’t capable enough to drive such speakers.
 If you are a PC user, get a dedicated sound card.
 Console users can go for an amplifier instead.
+Alternatively, if you want a portable multifunctional entertainment speaker, you could try the JBL Flip 4, which is one of the best Bluetooth speakers under $100

 If you notice the speakers we reviewed, they aren’t all expensive.
 In fact, there are a few affordable models that have a good sound stage and do well with games.
 How we perceive sound differs from person to person.
 An expensive $300 plus speaker might sound phenomenal to us, but it might not cater to your ear.
 Likewise, a cheap $30 speaker will sound differently to each.